UnknownRori/kurai-project/README.md

 ## Notes

-Scarlet Project main purpose is currently for my graduation project.
+I plan to use Scarlet Project as my graduation project.